 Ben Stokes’s heroic display at Headingley has led to repeated calls for Test match cricket to be made widely available on free-to-view television.

-And Sports Minister Nigel Adams, Conservative MP for Selby, has told The Yorkshire Post that he was hopeful that more world class cricket would be accessible to all and available on channels such as the BBC and Channel 4.
+Sports Minister Nigel Adams, Conservative MP for Selby, today told The Yorkshire Post that he was hopeful that more world class cricket would be accessible to all and available on channels such as the BBC and Channel 4.

 Sunday’s heart-stopping third Test match between England and Australia at the Emerald Headingley stadium, saw Stokes haul England back from the brink, to scoop victory over Australia by just one breath-taking wicket.